vonatzigenc/quarkus-otel-eusp-reproducer/README.md

 The test `GreetingResourceTest` uses the EndUserSpanProcessor implementation from Quarkus.

-The test `GreetingResourceWithAdjustedProcessorTest` uses a custom implementation of the EndUserSpanProcessor that doesn't use the `SecurityIdentity` from Quarkus.
+The test `GreetingResourceWithAdjustedProcessorTest` uses a `CurrentIdentityAssociationEndUserSpanProcessor` instead of the EndUserSpanProcessor from Quarkus to set the `enduser.id` and `enduser.role` attributes.